fsr/python-lessons/_exercises/oo-prog.md

 Create a new class "C" and implement the initializer[^initializer] such that it accepts some arguments and sets them as attributes.[^attr_init]

-Create some instances, check the atttributes work as intended.
+Create some instances, check the attributes work as intended.

 [^attr_init]:
     Attributes in the initializer are set like any other `self.attr = value`.